GuillemArman/Development/README.md

 - When an enemy does not found a path to the player, after 1.5 seconds it will start flying/walking around.

-Their position on the map is also defined in tiled.

 ## Authors: